 Your Rights Under State Law: This Limited Warranty gives you specific legal rights, and you may also have other rights that vary from state to state.

-The circular shape of the sensor housing, FreeStyle, Libre, and related brand marks are marks of Abbott.
+The sensor housing, FreeStyle, Libre, and related brand marks are marks of Abbott.

 LIMITED WARRANTY SERVICES